oopsmails/general-info/AngularAndTypescript/TypescriptKnowledge-Syntax.md

 # Typescript Syntax

-## typescript two exclamation marks
+## typescript: javascript double exclamation marks

 ### The !! ensures the resulting type is a boolean (true or false).